 3 – While our Handicap ID’s are as valid as a GHIN# or any other valid Handicap ID, that doesn’t mean you can log in to GHIN.com.
 Because that is a different service.
 In that same manner, someone with a GHIN.com account cannot log in to TheGrint.

-4- The USGA and each State Association has their own Schedules.
+4- The USGA and each State Association have their own Schedules.
 If you post a score at a golf course that is not in its active season, then your score will not count towards your Handicap calculation.
 Here is the list of all State Association schedules

 Hopefully, this post will help you understand the dynamics of how the USGA<>TheGrint integration works.

-Enjoy your golf!
+Enjoy your Golf!